Home Page

 Central Mexico at nearly 7,500 feet altitude was a very different environment than the rustbelt winters of Cleveland.

 This was partly correct.
 Once I got to Mexico, I did not ever go beyond matriculating in the school.
 The next day, I visited Organización Radio Centro, which operated 5 AM stations from palatial studios in the old downtown section of Mexico City, the world's largest commercial radio market.
-While there, I met XEJP and XEQR Program Director Ramiro Garza, who offered me the opportunity to be an intern.
+While there, I literally bumped into XEJP and XEQR Program Director Ramiro Garza, who was fascinated by a young foreign visitor who was interested in the ORC stations.
+He mentioned that the stations had an internship program; the rules were to not speak unless spoken to and to do everything asked for.
+I became an intern and never stepped in the school I was supposed to attend.

 Reforma Avenue runs from the old downtown to Chapultepec Park, and is among the world's busiest.